English Language GCSE

 Course Overview

 Our English Language GCSE course is designed for students who have not yet achieved Grade 4 in English GCSE.
-In all of our classes we nurture a caring and supportive culture; course trips enable you to turn your classmates into friends and develop mutual trust which will build your confidence in lessons.
+In all our classes we nurture a caring and supportive culture; course trips enable you to turn your classmates into friends and develop mutual trust which will build your confidence in lessons.

 At the end of the year you will sit two exams focusing on one 19th century literary prose text and two non-fiction 20th and 21st century texts.
 You will also write one piece of original creative writing and one piece of original transactional writing.
 Your studies will prepare you for your exams ensuring that you feel confident and well-equipped for the examination period.
 Throughout the course you will read, analyse and evaluate a range of extracts from 19th century fiction as well as 20th and 21st century non-fiction.
 You will spend time in lessons practising a range of activities and writing tasks that will develop your approach to imaginative and transactional writing, for example speech writing, letter writing and article writing.